CorieW/Cories-Portfolio-Template/README.md

 # Todo
 - Need to update examples to reflect new version
+- Scrolling could be smoother when scrolling many times at once.
 - More color customization
 - StarryCanvas customization
     - Toggle StarryCanvas